ibexa/documentation-developer/docs/getting_started/troubleshooting.md

 ## `Defuse\Crypto\Exception\BadFormatException` after installation

-if you are seeing the following error after installation:
+If you see the following error after installation:

 `[Defuse\Crypto\Exception\BadFormatException] Encoding::hexToBin() input is not a hex string`